Cleveland Clinic logo

 How is laryngospasm treated?

-• Apply pressure behind your earlobes.
-The soft spot behind your earlobes and just above your jaw is known as the laryngospasm notch.
-When you apply forceful pressure down and inward on this pressure point, it can help your vocal cords relax.
+• Press on your laryngospasm notch: The notch is the soft spot behind your earlobes and just above your jaw.
+Pressing down and inward on the notch helps your vocal cords relax.

 Advertisement